Knife tool? Sounds like a stranger. It’s one of the tools that you don’t think of when you create designs but it’s quite useful and easy to learn.

 In this tutorial, I’m going to show you how to use the Knife tool to cut objects and text in Adobe Illustrator.

-Note: all screenshots from this tutorial are taken from Adobe Illustrator CC 2022.
+Note: all screenshots from this tutorial are taken from the Adobe Illustrator CC version.
 Windows or other versions can look different.

 Using the Knife Tool to Cut Objects

 You can cut or divide any vector shapes using the Knife tool.
-If you want to cut a shape from a raster image, you’ll need to trace it and make it editable first.
+If you want to cut a shape from a raster image, you’ll need to trace the image and make it editable first.

 Step 1: Create a shape in Adobe Illustrator.
-For example, I used the Ellipse Tool (L) to draw a circle.
+For example, I used the Ellipse Tool (keyboard shortcut L) to draw a perfect circle.

 Step 2: Choose the Knife tool from the toolbar.
 You can find the Knife tool under the Eraser Tool.
 There isn’t a keyboard shortcut for the Knife tool.